Cold Fact by Rodríguez

 About the album Cold Fact

-Cold Fact went completely unnoticed in the USA.
-At some point in 1976, thousands of copies of the record were found abandoned in a New York warehouse, which were sold in Australia, and the album achieved unexpected success there, reaching No. 23 in Australia in 1978 and spending fifty-five weeks on the country's chart.
+Cold Fact went completely unnoticed in the U.S. At some point in 1976, thousands of copies of the album, left abandoned in a warehouse in New York, were sold in Australia, where the album achieved unexpected success to the point that in 1978 it reached No. 23 in Australia and spent fifty-five weeks on the country's music chart.

-Rodríguez recorded a second album in 1971 that did not achieve success.
-Therefore, Sussex Records terminated the contract with him.
-However, his career began to take off in South Africa with both his albums without him having the slightest idea, as he withdrew disappointed from the world of the music industry.
-His success in South Africa had skyrocketed to the point that it was rumored in the USA that he had died and that he was more significant than Elvis Presley.
-The financial benefits from the thousands of copies being sold in the African country were being collected by a group of opportunists, while he continued to live in poverty and struggle for survival in Detroit (!).
-After 1990, the fraud was exposed, and Rodríguez gave a series of concerts in South Africa, where he was welcomed as a superstar (!)
+Rodríguez recorded a second album in 1971, which did not achieve success.
+Consequently, Sussex Records terminated the contract with him.
+However, his career began to take off in South Africa with both of his albums without him having the slightest idea, as he, disappointed, withdrew from the world of the music industry.
+His success in South Africa skyrocketed as rumors spread that he had died in the U.S. and was considered more significant than Elvis Presley.
+The financial benefits from the thousands of copies being sold in the African country were collected by a group of exploiters, while he continued to live in poverty and hardship in Detroit (!)
+After 1990, the fraud came to light, and Rodríguez gave a series of concerts in South Africa, where he was welcomed as a superstar (!)

 Comments ${ comments.length }$